belidzs/gnucash_quotes/README.md

-# Alpha Vantage to GnuCash price downloader
+# Alpha Vantage to GnuCash quote downloader

 This script can import daily stock and forex quotes from [Alpha Vantage](https://www.alphavantage.co/) and insert them into [GnuCash](https://gnucash.org/)'s database.